giovanniligato/P3CSN/Documentation/Documentation.md

 We try this by increasing T by 1.
 The last configuration will be when T = 35.
 For each configuration we run 50 simulations.

+Aggiungere grafico in latex + script
+BIsogna dire nella documentazione il CI a che percentuale è

-Verification against the theoretical model
+## Verification against the theoretical model
+For the verification of the implemented model against the Theoretical Model it is necessary to consider the "equallylikely" configuration of the classifier, because in the proposed theoretical model the load balancing is static and not dependent on the actual state of the system.
+For this reason we considered the case where inside a subsystem (quick or normal tills) the probability to be routed in a particular till is the same.
+Now, for the sake of simplicity and for explaining all the steps done during the verification, it is necessary to introduce the following hypotheses that will be released afterwards.

+- (1): the number of items inside a customer cart can be continuous.

+- (2): the situation where a customer has 0 items in his/her cart is possible.

+Before considering the actual values of the parameters used for verificatiom, they will be referred just as symbols:

+- $M$ RV that represents the number of items in a customer's cart.
+Here this RV is continuous and exponential.
+- $T$ RV that represents the inter-arrival time of customers.
+Here and always it is continuous and exponential.
+- $C$ total number of tills in the overall system.
+- $p$ percentage of quick-checkout tills.
+- $K$ maximum number of items for being served in a quick-checkout till (i.e. $M \leq K$).

+The probability of being routed by the classifier to the Quick-Checkout subsystem is given by $P\{M\leq K\} = F(K; \lambda_M) = 1 - e^{-\lambda_M \cdot K}$.
+Where $F(x; \lambda)$ is the CDF of an exponential distribution.
+Once the customer is routed to the Quick-Checkout subsystem, the probability of being routed to a particular Quick Till is given by $\frac{1}{C\cdot p}$ (for the equally likely static load balancing).
+So as described in the theoretical model, the probability of being routed to a particular Quick Till is given by: $\pi_i = \frac{P\{M\leq K\}}{C\cdot p}$.
+Focussing the attention on a single Quick Till, the rate of customers in input is then given by $\lambda_{T_i} = \lambda_{T} \cdot \pi_i$, where $\lambda_T$ is the rate of the exponential RV $T$.
+Viceversa, the service rate of an individual Quick Till is not so easy to compute as the previous one.
+Switching to consider the mean service time (i.e. $E[t_{S_i}]$), the latter can be computed by noticing that when a customer is routed to the Quick-Checkout subsystem, the distributio of the number of items in his/her cart is not exponential anymore, but it's truncated as the Figure Xa shows.
+Here the task of computing the mean (or the expectation) of that truncated distribution coincides with the task of computing $E[t_{S_i}]$.
+For doing this it possible to use the formula for the *expectation of a truncated random variable* (https://en.wikipedia.org/wiki/Truncated_distribution#Expectation_of_truncated_random_variable), that is:
+$$\frac{1}{F(K; \lambda_M)}\cdot \left[\int_{0}^{K} x\cdot f(x)\ dx\right] = \frac{1}{F(K; \lambda_M)} \cdot \left[\int_{0}^{K} x\cdot \lambda_M e^{-\lambda_M\cdot x}\ dx\right] = E[t_{S_i}]$$
+Where $f(x)$ is the PDF of an exponential distribution.

+-- Sono arrivato qui --
+Lo stesso con j ... normal tills

 When we verify the implemented model against the theoretical model we have to consider the "equallylikely" configuration of the classifier, because in the theoretical model that we proposed the load balancing is static and not dependent on the actual state of the system.
 For this reason we considered the case where inside a subsystem (quick or normal tills) the probability to be routed in a till is the same.

 The configuration that we consider in the simulator is the following:
 - C = 4